-If we suspect a lack of scientific quality or misconduct in the course of the formal checks, we may forward the relevant documents to the OeAWI's Commission for Scientific Integrity.
+If we suspect a lack of scientific integrity or misconduct in the course of the formal checks or of the proposal check, therelevant documents may be forwarded to the OeAWI's Commission for Scientific Integrity.
 The OeAWI will then decide whether to initiate an independent investigation procedure and, if necessary, will undertake the necessary investigations.

-If the investigation reveals a lack of scientific quality or misconduct (e.g. plagiarism), we must request a revision of the application or reject it for formal reasons.
+If the investigation reveals a lack of scientific integrity or misconduct (e.g. plagiarism), the application has to be rejected due to formal reasons.
 If funding has already been granted, the funding must be reduced, retained or reclaimed.